bulambo-25/Employee-Management-System/CONTRIBUTING.md

 This is the contribution guideline for our project, the Employee Management system.

-0. The team leader has 3 branches
+0. The team leader has 3 branches.

-1.main branch - this is where the team leader merges all the branches
+1.main branch - this is where the team leader merges all the branches.

 2. prototype branch - this branch can only be found on the team leaders repoitory.